plone/training/solr/first-steps.rst

 We assume this is contact email which can be used to contact the responsible support person for this task.
 And we want to make this field to be found in fulltext search.

-It does not matter if we add the field TTW, via supermodel or via interface.
+It does not matter if we add the field TTW (Through-The-Web), via supermodel or via interface.
 The only thing you have to make sure the **name** of the field is identical in Plone and Solr.

 Next thing we do is to extend the Solr fields definition in our buildout.cfg.